The Power of Partnership

 The best way to give is to simply fill out the form below and place your gift on your credit card.
 Depending on your choice we will use your credit card and place your gift every Sunday, or on the first Sunday of the month, or simply put a one-time gift on your card.
 It is your choice.
 You can of course give through the mail.

 You can cancel your partnership at any time.

-However, if you desire to donate by mail simply send a check or money
+If you desire to donate by mail simply send a check or money order to:

 Tom Brown Ministries